 WHY THIS MATTERS

-The validated analysis procedure developed here can be used by utilities for evaluating the seismic response of equipment with different Belleville washer configuration options.
+The validated analysis procedure developed here can be used by utilities for evaluating the seismic response of equipment with different Belleville Washer configuration options.
 The best option in terms of performance can be selected for installation.

 HOW TO APPLY RESULTS